 If you are not doing this already, start tracking the number of potential client calls you get every day.
 Track the type of queries you get, such as routine maintenance, and emergencies.
 Over time, you can see trends and gain valuable insight that you can use to plan for the natural shifts in your work.

-There's so much going on in the HVAC industry it can be hard to keep up.
+There's so much going on in the industry it can be hard to keep up.
 But not keeping up is detrimental for your business.

-Keep an eye on future developments and political policies that may cause challenges for the HVAC industry.
+Keep an eye on future developments and political policies that may cause challenges for the industry.
 This will give you a reputation as a true professional who knows the latest developments in the industry.

-No news isn't always good news when your technicians are out on the road.
+No news isn't always good news when your employees are out on the road.
 You hope everything is going smoothly, but you know that isn't always the case.
 Your techs may run into unexpected road construction, heavy traffic, or even an accident that brings traffic to a standstill.
 While you may hope for an uneventful day, you have to plan for unexpected delays in your fleet.

 HVAC fleet management tracking can help you keep better track of your fleet.
 You can let them know when there is trouble and send them an alternate route or send a different technician to the job.
 With two-way messaging and GPS tracking data, you can overcome challenges and provide a better customer experience.